 Equipment note: Ideally you need a frying pan with a lid because this gets quite splatter-y.

 - Drain the chickpeas and reserve the liquid.

 - Put the chickpeas in a large bowl.
-Mix back in 9 tablespoons of the chickpea liquid.
+Add in the chickpea liquid.
 Using a potato masher, mash until about half to two-thirds of the chickpeas are mashed.

 - Mix in the minced chili and ginger and the mint.

 - Stir in flour.
 The mixture will be quite soft and loose.

 - In a large cast iron skillet or heavy frying pan, heat 2 tablespoons of coconut oil, or enough to leave a 1/8 inch or so of coconut oil in the pan.
 Heat the oil until sizzling.